-English is the backbone of our curriculum at Woodvale.
-We believe it is vital in developing the children’s ability to express themselves and our English lessons have a strong focus on vocabulary development.
+We believe that writing is vital in developing the children’s ability to express themselves and our English lessons have a strong focus on vocabulary development.
 This helps the children to understand ambitious texts and articulate themselves across a broad range of contexts.

 At Woodvale, writing lessons are based on the Talk for Writing framework.
 This is an exciting teaching philosophy which enables children to imitate the language they need for a particular topic orally, before reading and analysing it, and then writing their own version both in fiction and non-fiction genres.

-Writing opportunities are interwoven across the curriculum, with children applying the knowledge and skills they have acquired in their English lessons.
+There are writing opportunities across the curriculum, with children applying the knowledge and skills they have acquired in their English lessons.

-At the end of their Woodvale journey, the children are equipped with the tools they need to be proficient writers.
+At the end of their Woodvale journey, we aim for children to be equipped with the tools they need to be proficient writers.

 Handwriting, Spelling and Grammar